 West Virginia Division of Labor is the enforcing agency for the Occupational Safety and Health Act §21-3A of the West Virginia Code.
 West Virginia adopted the Federal Occupation Safety and Health Administration's standards that were in effect April 15, 1998 to ensure that state agencies abide by Federal OSHA's regulations to provide a place of employment which is free from recognized hazards which could cause death, serious physical harm, or serious illness to employees.
+Effective June 16, 2021 this will now include checking state employees that operate cranes on a construction project.

 West Virginia Division of Labor's State OSHA inspectors may: